 - Our placements save you money: The placement we offer are far cheaper than other private companies found online, and the money you pay goes towards improving healthcare systems in developing countries instead of high staff salaries and administration costs.

-- You will gain greatly beneficial knowledge, skills and experience: over 80% of students thought their placements in Ugandan and India had a ‘strong’ or ‘very strong’ impact on their skills in areas such as communication, compassion/empathy, resource awareness, cultural awareness and health systems thinking.
+- You will gain greatly beneficial knowledge, skills and experience: over 80% of students thought their placements in Uganda had a ‘strong’ or ‘very strong’ impact on their skills in areas such as communication, compassion/empathy, resource awareness, cultural awareness and health systems thinking.

 - Our placements are safe: all placement locations, accommodation and travel arrangements are fully risk assessed to ensure your comfort and safety.
 Support is provided where necessary by our professional long-term volunteers and our in-country project team who will be with you for the duration of your placement.